How to Get Kids to Clean Up After Themselves: 7 Tips

 For example, a young toddler will enjoy modeling what mom or dad are doing.
 And may be able to help with things like:

-Note: Do NOT ever let children clean with chemical cleaners!
-And keep in mind, many “eco-friendly” or “natural” brands still contain harmful ingredients.
-If you’re unsure if your cleaner has chemicals, look it up on EWG or forego cleaning with your child.
+Note: Do NOT ever let children clean with synthetic chemical cleaners!
+And keep in mind, many “sustainable” or “natural” brands still contain harmful ingredients.
+If you’re unsure if your cleaner has synthetic chemicals, look it up on EWG or forego cleaning with your child.
 It’s just not safe.

 Insofar as tidying up toys, children can start helping as soon as they can put an object into a bin.
 They may get bored after cleaning up just one or two objects, but it’s a start.